ka8725/ka8725.github.com/_posts/2019-12-27-dry-struct-use-cases.md

 def publish(post_params)
 ```

 By the way, documenting just methods signatures is good.
-But documenting methods themselves from business point of views also brings a lot of benefits.
+But documenting methods themselves from a business point of view also brings a lot of benefits.
 If you still don't document your code, I invite to start doing that.
 You will see how you are becoming a better developer.

 ### Conclusion

 [Dry-rb](https://dry-rb.org/) ecosystem is huge.
-In this post we've touched only parts of it: `dry-struct`, `dry-schema`, and implicitly `dry-types`.
+In this post, we've touched only parts of it: `dry-struct`, `dry-schema`, and implicitly `dry-types`.
 I hope you've seen benefits these tools bring to Ruby world.
 In short, they borrow a missing part from static programming languages - types.
 That makes programming in Ruby much more comfortable and confident.
-As the result it reduces pain in terms of bugs and debugging time.
+As a result, it reduces pain in terms of bugs and debugging time.